What Local SEO Citations Are (+ 7 Ways to Build Them)

 Similar to Google and other business directories, you can search on these sites to find your business listing, claim it, and modify any incorrect data.
 If your business isn’t there, you can submit your information, and these sites will automatically send out your listing to search engines, public data sources (like libraries), and newer search tools (such as car navigation systems and virtual assistants).

-Alternatively, you can fast-track your efforts to build local SEO citations using BrightLocal’s data aggregator service.
+Alternatively, you can fast-track your efforts to build local SEO citations using local SEO tools like BrightLocal.
 You can submit your business listing to five major data aggregators for $25 each or to all five for $100 per year.
-This makes it simple to manage your listings in one place, allowing your customers to do business with you easily and ensuring you have hundreds of online citations to help boost your website’s SEO.
+This makes it simple to manage your listings in one place with hundreds of online citations to help boost your website’s SEO.

 4. Use Managed Services & Tools to Build Local SEO Citations